mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ## Part 4 - Dictionary Comprehensions

-A dictionary comprehensionc is like a list comprehension only it models a dictionary instead of a list.
+A dictionary comprehension is like a list comprehension only it models a dictionary instead of a list.

 ```python
 # dict comps - ex4